eClarity/mycroft-homeassistant/README.md

 ## Supported Phrases/Entities
- Phrases are what is, where is, when is.
-So where is Paul, what is brian commute to work (Commute to work would be in friendly name)

- * Lights
- * Sensor Status
- * Groups of lights, or groups in general
+Currently the phrases are:
+* Ask home assistant where is brian (Brian is a sensor for home/not home)
+* Ask home assistant what is the weather (it would be another sensor called weather or fuzzy matched to it)
+* Turn on office (Can be a group, light, switch)
+* Turn off office (Can be a group, light, switch)

 ## TODO